PathogenDavid/TagJam18/README.md

 * Left-click to spray paint
 * Right-click to cycle colors
 * Enter to finish tagging

+"Cheats":
+* N to disable the drunk screen effects (Nice for admiring your artwork, even if the effect is neat.)
+* M simulate drinking a beer

 = Story =
 You play as Logan, a young **adolesent** who likes to get **slewed** by drinking **gigantic** beers and **deface** the insides of buildings with graffiti of his favorite type of dog, the **King Charles Spaniel**.